SiyiP/med-linked-blog-starter-md/10A Sensorimotor/MMT Neuromuscular Blocking Agents_Blumer.md

 - dantrolene
 	- reduces excitatin-contraction coupling in skeletal muscle
 	- **prevents release of cyt calcium by blocking the RYANODINE receptor**
+	- black box = hepatitis/hepatotoxicity
+	- for non-ambulatory pts with severe cases... avoid the non-dihydropyridine ca channel blockers... can cause cv collapse when combined
+	- **first line treatment for malignant hyperthermia, which is caused by rampant ca influx or activation**
 - botulinum toxin
+	- zn dependent protease from clostridium botulinum
+	- blocking ach by preventing dock and fusion with **cleavage of SNAP-25 part of SNARE complex** = block ACH release locally
+	- flaccid paralysis
+	- used in short term treatment of facial wrinkels
+	- dysphagia, muscle weakness, severe headache.